Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Numerical exploration of different scenarios

-As before, \Cref{T1_opti2} shows that deploying mass trapping in patches where releases are not allowed significantly increases the daily total critical release rate, especially when $n_{\mathcal{C}^s}=1$.
-In such case (see Figs.~\ref{F5}-\ref{F6}, page \pageref{F6}), mass trapping leads to an increase in the total number of releases, despite the fact that the treatment duration is reduced: compare Fig.~\ref{F5}(a) and Fig.~\ref{F6}(a), page \pageref{F6}.
-When $n_{\mathcal{C}^s}=2$, a similar pattern is observed: comparing Fig.~\ref{F8}(b), page~\pageref{F8}, with Fig.~\ref{F3}(b), page~\pageref{F3}, shows that applying mass trapping in Patch~1 increases the total number of sterile insects required during the SIT program.
-This result is somewhat counter-intuitive, since—as highlighted by the comparison of \Cref{F3}(b) with \Cref{F4}(b), page~\pageref{F4}—using mass trapping in Patches \{1,4,5,6\} previously led to a reduction in the amount of sterile insects released during the program.

-Since $n_{\mathcal{C}^s}=3$ in \Cref{T1_opti2}, without mass trapping, the release rate is similar in Patches $2$, $3$, and $7$, while this is not the case when mass trapping (in Patch $1$) is considered.
-Then, the release rate in Patch $7$ is much smaller than the release rates in Patches $2$ and $3$.
-However, it is important to keep in mind that we provided the minimal release rates to ensure elimination in all patches.
-If the sterile insect production is large, field experts may consider a larger release rate in patch $7$.
+Also notice that when $k=3$ in \Cref{T1_opti2}, the release rates without MT are similar in Patches $2$, $3$, and $7$, whereas this is no longer the case when MT (in Patch~$1$) is considered.
+In that case, the release rate in Patch~$7$ is significantly lower than those in Patches~$2$ and $3$, since Patch~$7$ is more distant from Patch~$1$.
+However, it is important to keep in mind that these values correspond to minimal release rates ensuring elimination in all patches.
+If sterile insect production is sufficiently large, field experts may opt for higher release rates in Patch~$7$.

-Clearly, when no control method can be implemented in certain patches, like here, in Patches $4$, $5$, and $6$, the use of mass trapping can be detrimental to SIT, except if it is possible to make the sterile insects less sensitive to traps.

-This example also shows the importance of convincing as many producers/owners as possible to participate in the SIT program in order to have a greater number of release strategies available.